When should I use Flood Cloud?

 How secure is Flood Cloud?

-Flood Cloud is extremely secure, is end-to-end encrypted, and leverages Amazon’s state of the art Web Services infrastructure.
+Flood Cloud is extremely secure, is end-to-end encrypted, and leverages Google’s state of the art cloud infrastructure.
 Flood Cloud protects cloud resources from unauthorized access, and from any un-intentional access to or destruction of user data.

 Each Flood Cloud user has their own private cloud-based file storage area, not accessible to any other users.
 Each execution takes place in a private directory on a cloud computing node.
 This directory cannot be accessed by any other cloud user and is destroyed when the model execution is completed.